Jacksuda/CTFlabs_Writeups/Writeups/HTB Labs/[Starting Point] Appointment/README.md

 We cannot find anything that will help in searchsploit.

 For the next part, let's explore the webpage.
-We can try two of the most popular web directories to see that /index.php or /admin.php exist.
+We can check two of the most popular web directories /index.php and /admin.php if it exist or not.

 <img src="LoginPage.png">
 <img src="Admin.png">